xinhaoyuan/morpheus/README.md

    Patches are in otp-patches (so far only for OTP-{20,21}).

- - External inputs (i.e. ports and NIFs) need to be deterministic given the control of the erlang program.
+ - External I/O (e.g. ports and NIFs) need to be deterministic given the control of the erlang program.

    For example, we don't support ports that send back random numbers.